How do you know if you’ve got real pearls?

 As fake pearls become more and more convincing, it’s becoming increasingly difficult to recognize and identify the real deal.
 If you’re looking at buying some pearls or you’ve found an old strand in a jewelry box, try these tips.

-First, if you’re about to buy some pearls, ask the seller!
+First, if you’re about to purchase, ask the seller!
 They should be able to tell you exactly what type of pearls they have (freshwater vs. saltwater, cultured vs. not).
 If the information is spotty or the dealer seems sketchy, walk away.

 But, in a situation where you already have the pearls and want to do a quick test, follow the guidelines below.

 How to check if your pearls are real